How much is the cost of living in Turkey?

 Your lifestyle and the area in which you live will determine how much money you spend every day.
 The big cities are usually the most costly, where you should expect to pay more for everything – from rent, food, transportation, to everyday expenses.
 This is especially noticeable when living alone.
 However, the living cost in Turkey for family without rent lets them live comfortably and save more than 1 percent than the average individual.

 Talking about foreigners coming to the country, prices may vary individually, depending on the country from which a foreigner came.
-For instance, the cost of living in Turkey for international students or regular individuals is much lower if they are originally from the EU, UK, or US.
-The average cost of living in Turkey in USD for foreigners may be around $500 or $1,500 per month, depending on their lifestyle and spending habits.
+For instance, the living cost in Turkey for international students or regular individuals is much lower if they are originally from the EU, UK, or US.
+The average living cost in Turkey in USD for foreigners may be around $500 or $1,500 per month, depending on their lifestyle and spending habits.

 Average Costs Breakdown

-Here’s a closer look at the breakdown of the estimated average cost of living in Turkey, and how much of your income each of the categories would possibly take.
-The numbers are based on approximate earnings of ₺28,000 ($1500):
+Here’s a closer look at the breakdown of the estimated average living cost in Turkey, and how much of your income each of the categories would possibly take.
+The numbers are based on approximate earnings of $1500: